Amit-Persky/VULNERABILITIES-TOOL-PROJECT/README.md

 ### Comprehensive Network Device Mapping and Vulnerability Scanning Tool

 #### Overview
 This tool performs comprehensive network device mapping, identifying ports, services, and vulnerabilities.
-It uses tools such as `nmap`, `masscan`, `searchsploit`, `hydra`, and `medusa` for scanning and analysis.
+It uses tools such as `nmap`, `masscan`, `searchsploit`, and `hydra` for scanning and analysis.
 The tool provides a detailed summary of findings and saves the results for further inspection.

 #### Instructions for Use